Identify leaking equipment, reduce VOC emissions and report credible emission figures

 Every potential leaking source is examined with a sniffing device PID or FID and the quantification of the emissions is following the EPA Method 21 protocol or a similar country-specific or customer-specific regulation.

-We successfully executed more than 8.000 LDAR projects globally and have nearly 30 years of experience in the industry.
+We successfully executed more than 8.000 LDAR projects globally and have 30 years of experience in the industry.
 Rely on expert LDAR measurements and advisory so you can minimize product loss and save costs.

 Gas transmission company Gasunie has realized significant results over the years with our LDAR program, High Flow Sampling and IR screening.